 Dutch webshop for the sale of Vinyl and associated attributes.

 Dutch webshop for the sale of Shellac records, they also sell associated players and attributes.
-Even an offer to Wasrol (players).
+And even Wax cilinders (and players).

 Webshop of the Bandjesfabriek, sale of new cassette tapes and attributes, also the possibility to compose your own cassette, from color cassette and box to the length of the tape.

 Audio forum on mainly analog media.
 With information about cassettes, reel to reel, record players, CD players, amplifiers and much more.

 Dutch website for repair and sale of HiFi equipment with professional repair of audio equipment.
 Never used it myself, but personally met the people behind the website during a trade fair.

 The HiFi Engine is packed with manuals and specifications, great if you're looking for detailed information.
 A (free) account is required to download manuals, but the specifications are public.
 The comments below are also sometimes interesting to read.

 You could call it the home page of the Walkman, it is full of detailed photos and information about the Sony Walkman in particular, but also those of other brands.